equinor/septic-config-generator/README.md

 - example.xlsx: An Excel file that contains data to insert into the templates.
 - masters: A directory containing segments of the SEPTIC config file that can be reverted into templates.
-- example.cnfg The resulting SEPTIC config file.
+- example.cnfg: The resulting SEPTIC config file.

 Download and copy the entire directory called `basic example` to `C:\Appl\SEPTIC`.

 ## The template files